R1704/arc/README.md

 # ARC Framework

-The ARC Framework is designed to facilitate experimentation and evaluation of various models against the ARC challenges proposed by François Chollet.
-This framework provides a structured approach to implement, test, and evaluate different benchmarks, making it easier for researchers and developers to work with these challenges.
+A framework for working with the Abstract Reasoning Corpus (ARC) challenge by François Chollet.

+## Overview

+The ARC Framework provides tools for loading, visualizing, and evaluating ARC tasks.
+It supports multiple versions of the ARC dataset, including ARC-AGI and ARC-AGI2.

 ## Project Structure